BryanSmith33/frontamentals/src/pages/2018/FEB-18/18-02-12-NESTING/index.md

 something else</div>
 ```

-Maybe you are looking at the above examples and thinking "Those all seem the same?
-Why can't I just code, bro?"
+Maybe you are looking at the above examples and thinking:

+ > *Those all seem the same.
+Why can't I just code, bro?*

  First of all, great question.
 Secondly, don't call me bro, man.

 There is a fine line in coding and then coding bad habits.
-It can be difficult to tell what direction you are headed, especially when you starting out.
+It can be difficult to tell what direction you're headed, especially when you starting out.
 I actually quit my very first job as a developer after three whole days because I had no one to look up to or get guidance from (post on finding a good mentor coming soon).
 My wife nearly killed me.
 Hopefully Frontamentals can be your online guide.

 ## Next stop...Nesting!

 Let's imagine you just landed your first job as a developer at Tesla, Google, Facebook, Sweet Consulting Agency (take your pick).
 Your first assignment is to add in some content to their home page.
 This is a high profile task because everyone will see it.
-You crack open DreamWeaver (because in this hypothetical, you are making a lot of bad decision still) and start hammering away at the code.
+You crack open DreamWeaver (because in this hypothetical, you are making a lot of bad decisions still) and start hammering away at the code.
 A couple div's here.
 A span there and VOILA you have yourself a beautiful page.
 You send it to your Quality Assurance team because that is just how your company rolls.
 You pack up your laptop, head for the bus and slowly drift into a dream state while listening to Kickstart My Heart by Mötley Crüe.
 You get a Slack notification

 > *What the HUG is this?
 Did you code this in Microsoft Word?
 Don't come back tomorrow...*